antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

    *datetime1* is considered less than *datetime2* when *datetime1* precedes
    *datetime2* in time.

-   If one comparand is naive and the other is aware, :exc:`TypeError` is raised.
+   If one comparand is naive and the other is aware, :exc:`TypeError` is raised if an order comparison is attempted.
+For equality comparisons, naive instances are never equal to aware instances.

-   If both comparands are aware, and have the same :attr:`~.datetime.tzinfo` attribute, the common :attr:`~.datetime.tzinfo` attribute is ignored and the base datetimes are compared.
-If both comparands are aware and have different :attr:`~.datetime.tzinfo` attributes, the comparands are first adjusted by subtracting their UTC offsets (obtained from ``self.utcoffset()``).
+   If both comparands are aware, and have the same :attr:`tzinfo` attribute, the common :attr:`tzinfo` attribute is ignored and the base datetimes are compared.
+If both comparands are aware and have different :attr:`tzinfo` attributes, the comparands are first adjusted by subtracting their UTC offsets (obtained from ``self.utcoffset()``).

+   .. versionchanged:: 3.3
+      Equality comparisons between naive and aware :class:`datetime` instances don't raise :exc:`TypeError`.

    .. note::